 Amongst my family, friends, and folks that I keep in touch with via emails and FB and the like, it seems quite clear that everyone has a lot on their plate right now.
 If there was any doubt, a glance at the news confirms it.
-The top stories are many: the dreaded Coronavirus plague, loss of jobs and wages, deadly tornados, and more deadly tornados.
+The top stories are many: the dreaded Corona virus plague, loss of jobs and wages, deadly tornadoes, and more deadly tornadoes.

 In the midst of all of this, there are some happy bits of news as well.
 Yesterday I learned of newly expectant parents who have just shared their happy news.
 A favorite restaurant posted on FB yesterday that they got to provide lunch today for all the staff at our local hospital.
 Blessings!

 Over the last days, there have been videos of amazing virtual events: choirs, bands, friends– shared on the internet.
 I was invited (and accepted) an invitation to join in that excitement on Easter evening when I had a virtual dinner with my daughter’s family, who lives many states away.
 What fun!
 I set my table with my best china and enjoyed getting to chat with family throughout the meal.
 Although, on the downside, they did have a much better dessert than me!
 My daughter is an expert maker of pies.
 They look gorgeous in addition to tasting delicious.
 But alas, virtual pie isn’t nearly as tasty as real pie.
 Such is life.

 Although I am an Ohio native and moved back to Ohio at my husband’s suggestion in 2018, I had previously lived elsewhere for 36 years.
 I went to Grad school in Pennsylvania; I lived in New Haven, Connecticut, and then I lived in South Carolina for the next 24 years.
 Finally, I lived in Arizona for six years.
 Living in Ohio again is a blessing in many ways, but many of my closest friends live far away, and making new friends in my new town has been slow.